Getting started

 Visit your browser to see the results.

 There's nothing wrong with managing code this way.
 However, as the app grows larger, this approach can become challenging, particularly when the router file starts to become lengthy.
-This is where template views and controllers come in handy.
+This is where template layout views and controllers come in handy.
 They improve the manageability and modularity of your app, making it easier to organize and maintain.

-Creating Your View
+Creating Your Page

-export function text(data, container, helper, builder) {
+export default function Start(props, container, helper, context) {

 return `